Revenue recognition policies, general and by segment, mining, energy, chemicals, exchanges

 3 Derived primarily from Gas segment.

-4 Relates primarily to the Gas, Fuels and Chemicals Eurasia segments.
+4 Relates primarily to the Gas and Fuels segments.

-5 Relates to the Fuels segment and includes franchise rentals, use of fuel tanks, fuel storage and Sasol Oil slate.
-The current year negative slate revenue is due to a reduction in the slate balance of R1,2 billion as a result of an over recovery in the basic fuel price (BFP) charged to customers for the period 1 July 2022 to 30 June 2023.
+5 Relates mainly to the Fuels and Chemicals America segments and includes franchise rentals, use of fuel tanks, fuel storage and Sasol Oil slate.
+The 2023 amount includes negative slate revenue due to a reduction in the slate balance as a result of an over recovery in the basic fuel price (BFP) charged to customers for that financial year.

 Accounting policies: